Cleo Ridgely: Career

 Before she began working in films, Ridgely performed in the chorus at the Hippodrome Theater in New York City.
 In 1910, she began acting for the Kalem Company film studio in Jacksonville, Florida.
 After that, she worked for the Lubin and Rex studios.

 Ridgely starred with Ruth Roland in a girl detective series in the 1920s and co-starred in a number of films with Wallace Reid and Lew Cody.

-Ridgely worked with Famous Players-Lasky Film Company and also for Paramount Pictures.
+Ridgely worked with Famous Players–Lasky Film Company and also for Paramount Pictures.
 She was selected queen of the Auburn exhibit at the downtown automobile show in Los Angeles in October 1915.
 A publicity photo posed the actress with a 1916 Auburn Six.
 It was made by the Auburn Automobile Company and appeared at the show.

 Equestrian

 Ridgely was an accomplished horsewoman.
 In 1912, accompanied by her first husband, she rode across the country on horseback from New York to Los Angeles.
-Making numerous promotional stops along the way, the trip lasted 18 months.
+Making numerous promotional stops along the way, the trip lasted several months.
 In one of her Lasky features she stopped a runaway four-in-hand, risking her life, while on top of a stagecoach.
 Ridgely lived her later years in Glendale, California.

-According to the magazine Kalem Kalendar (January, 1915), during a trip over the Arizona borderline, Ridgely was captured by Mexican rebels.
+According to the magazine Kalem Kalendar (January 1915), during a trip over the Arizona borderline, Ridgely was captured by Mexican rebels.
 Fortunately, some American citizens heard of the incident and secured her release a few hours later.

 In 2016, Ridgely was honored with a Letter of Commendation by the City of Glendale, California.

 Personal life

 She was divorced from her first husband, Jaudon M. Ridgely, in Los Angeles in December 1916.
 She was then married to James W. Horne, who directed the Laurel and Hardy comedies for many years.
-Horne died in 1942.
 She and Horne had twins, Jimmy Horne Jr. and June Jessamine Horne.